ianschwartz/site/src/posts/converting_large_movies_to_smallish_mp4s.md

         color: skyblue;
     }
 </style>
-## Converting Large Movies to Smallish MP4s using FFMPEG

 Not much to this.
 I've set up a Plex server on a 2011ish MacBook air.
 This server is also responsible for hosting some homemade services on my local network.